julianeon/psychedlic-eye/README.md

 # About

+Sorry about the misspelling (should be psychedelic).
+Doesn't affect the code though!

-Runs but only if you enter this into the terminal first:
+In 2023 this runs but only if you enter this into the terminal first:

 export NODE_OPTIONS=--openssl-legacy-provider